llittlefoxx/cordova-plugin-ete-external-web-pages/README.md

 # cordova-plugin-ete-external-web-pages
-This is a Cordova plugin which opens and closes a webview.
+This is a Cordova plugin which opens, closes and injects js in a webview.

 ## Installation